painting a room

 Remove window hardware such as sash locks, handles/knobs and latch strike plates.
 Store hardware safely and tape off the lock.

-8. Thoroughly Clean and Dry all Painting Surfaces
+8. Thoroughly Clean and Dry all Surfaces

 As paint will not take to dirty surfaces, ensure all surfaces are spotless.

-9. Use Drop Cloths to Protect Your Carpet from Paint
+9. Use Drop Cloths to Protect Your Carpet

 Using canvas drop cloths is the best way to protect carpets from paint.
 There are three key benefits to using canvas instead of plastic:

-• Canvas spreads out easily.
+1. Canvas spreads out easily.

-• Canvas doesn’t need taping to stay in place.
+2. Canvas doesn’t need taping to stay in place.

-• Ladders don’t slip on canvas.
+3. Ladders don’t slip on canvas.

 Lay the canvas on your carpet and bunch it up along the walls so it stays put.
 Note: Regular splatter and drips will not soak through the canvas, but large spills might.

-10. Use Rosin Paper to Protect Hard Floors from Paint
+10. Use Rosin Paper to Protect Hard Floors

 The best protection for hard floors is rosin paper.
-Plastic and canvas covers will slip on hard floors like wood and tiles, but rosin paper stays put.
+Plastic and canvas slip on hard floors like wood and tiles, but rosin paper stays put.
+However, one layer of rosin paper only protects against splatter and drips, so ensure you clean up large spillages before they soak through to your hard floor.

-When the floor is clean, tape sheets of rosin paper to cover the entire area, leaving no part of your hard floor uncovered by rosin paper.
+Before laying rosin paper, ensure your hard floor is clean, as trapped dirt can scratch the floor.
+Once the floor is clean, tape sheets of rosin paper to cover the entire area, leaving no part of your hard floor uncovered by rosin paper.

-11. Use Plastic and Wide Tape to Protect Windows and Doors from Paint
+11. Use Plastic and Wide Tape to Protect Windows and Doors

 using plastic and wide tape to protect windows and doors

-You will learn from experience that paint rollers produce a fog of paint that touches everything below, including windows and doors.
+You’ll learn from experience that paint rollers produce a fog of paint that touches everything below, including windows and doors.
 To avoid this, follow these tips:

 • When taping around windows and door trims, use wide tape that protrudes at least 15mm from your window/door trim.